 Picture Perfect: Thai Martial Law Leads to Snapshots with Soldiers

-NBC News Clone summarizes the latest on: Picture Perfect Thai Martial Law Leads Snapshots Soldiers N110276 - Breaking News | NBC News Clone.
-This article is rewritten and presented in a simplified tone for a better reader experience.
+Catch up with NBC News Clone on today's hot topic: Picture Perfect Thai Martial Law Leads Snapshots Soldiers N110276 - Breaking News | NBC News Clone.
+Our editorial team reformatted this story for clarity and speed.

 Tourists and passersby posed for photos with Thai army soldiers after martial law was declared in Bangkok, Thailand, on Tuesday.